wp-plugins/itunes-affiliate-pro/readme.txt

 == Description ==

-Do you link to the iTunes store in your content?
-If yes, make money with your iTunes links using iTunes Affiliate Pro.
+Do you link to the iTunes store in your blog posts or pages?
+If yes, start making money with your iTunes links using iTunes Affiliate Pro.

 **How does it work?**

-iTunes Affiliate Pro is an affiliate plugin that automatically parses your content and inserts affiliate links directly into posts without you doing any work.

-Do you run a website?
-Are you looking for new ways to monetize your content? iTunes Affiliate Pro can start making you money immediately without making any changes to your existing website.

-Simple.
-Before WordPress outputs a post, page, or custom post type; iTunes Affiliate Pro searches for a particular URL ('http://itunes.apple.com/us/app...') string.
+Before WordPress outputs a post, page, or custom post type; iTunes Affiliate Pro searches for a particular URL ('http://itunes.apple.com/us/album/...') string.
 If a match is found iTunes Affiliate Pro rewrites the link URL and adds an iTunes affiliate URL.

+iTunes Affiliate Pro can start making you money immediately without making any changes to your existing content.

 **Getting Started**

-Once you have configured iTunes Affiliate Pro, try adding the following HTML to a post. &lt;a href=&quot;http://itunes.apple.com/us/app/draw-something-by-omgpop/id488627858&quot;&gt;Draw Something&lt;/a&gt;
+Once you have configured iTunes Affiliate Pro, try adding the following HTML to a post. &lt;a href=&quot;http://itunes.apple.com/us/album/taxman/id401136641?i=401136642&quot;&gt;Taxman - Revolver&lt;/a&gt;

 If you have configured the plugin correctly and checked the `Activate Filter` checkbox you will see an affiliate URL in place of the iTunes URL.